ethereum/remix-project/docs/tutorial_debug.rst

 .. image:: remix_navigation.png

-11 panels give detailed informations about the execution:
+11 panels give detailed information about the execution:

 Instructions
 ~~~~~~~~~~~~

 .. image:: remix_debuginstructions.png

-This panel displays the bytecode of the current executing contract, the current step is highlighted.
+The Instructions panel displays the bytecode of the current executing contract- with the current step highlighted.

 Important note:
 When this panel is hidden, the slider will have a courser granularity and only stop at expression boundaries, even if they are compiled into multiple EVM instructions.
-When the panel is diplayed, it will be possible to step over every instruction, even those that refers to the same expression.
+When the panel is displayed, it will be possible to step over every instruction, even those that refers to the same expression.

 Solidity Locals
 ~~~~~~~~~~~~~~~

 .. image:: remix_soliditylocals.png

-That panel displays local variables associated with the current context.
+The Solidity Locals panel displays local variables associated with the current context.

 Solidity State
 ~~~~~~~~~~~~~~

 .. image:: remix_soliditystate.png

-That panel displays state variables of the current executing contract.
+The Solidity State panel displays state variables of the current executing contract.

 Low level panels
 ~~~~~~~~~~~~~~~~